neoapps-dev/buildit/README.md

 ## Features

-- **Cross-Platform Support**: Supports Windows, GNU/Linux, macOS and any Unix-like/based OS.
+- **Cross-Platform Support**: Supports Windows, GNU/Linux, macOS and any Unix-like/based OS that Rust supports.
 - **Customizable Build Functions**: Allows users to define platform-specific commands in a `BuildFile`.
-- **Temporary Script Execution**: Creates temporary batch or shell scripts based on the platform to execute commands.
+- **Configurations**: Uses a simple format to change specific things in the building process.

 ## Prerequisites